Let's Talk

 1️⃣ Define The Purpose and Environment

-Start by where you want to place your AI agent – an app, website, or any other system, to ensure smooth compatibility.
+Identify where you want to place your AI agent – an app, website, or any other system- to ensure smooth compatibility.

-Next, define the key tasks and functions it should perform based on your industry needs.
-Finally, outline the AI agent’s responsibilities clearly.
-Do you want your AI agent to handle customer queries, assist with shopping, or deliver business information?
+Define the tasks it should perform based on the industry needs to outline its responsibilities.
+Do you want your AI agent to handle FAQs, assist with shopping, or deliver business information?

 2️⃣ Choose The Right Architecture